jllottes/jllottes.github.io/_sources/PT/PT-boolean_numpy_arrays/PT-boolean_numpy_arrays.rst

-Boolean numpy arrays
+Boolean NumPy arrays
 ====================

 Boolean arrays
 --------------

 A boolean array is a numpy array with boolean (True/False) values.
-Such array can be obtained by applying a logical operator to another numpy
+Such arrays can be obtained by applying a logical operator to another numpy
 array:

 .. code:: python